Papal infallibility: Evangelical churches

 Evangelical churches do not believe in papal infallibility for reasons similar to those of Methodist and Reformed Christians.
 Evangelicals believe that the Bible alone is infallible or inerrant.

 Non-Christian equivalents

-Islam stated the infallibility of the prophets and the Quran, but did not point to a particular authority in the present time as infallible.

-Popular Shia recognizes the familiars of Muhammad (Ahl al-Bayt) as imams divinely chosen with the privileges of sinlessness and infallibility.
-Many Sunni Sufi imams claim to be initiated masters and spiritual heirs of the prophet and thus are associated by the believers to the same infallibility, regardless of the sins linked above the lives of their material circles.
+Sunni Islam stated the infallibility of the prophets and the Quran, but did not point to a particular authority in the present time as infallible.
+Shia Islam recognizes the family of Muhammad (Ahl al-Bayt) as Imams divinely chosen with the privileges of sinlessness and infallibility.
+Many Sunni Sufi claim to be initiated masters and spiritual heirs of the prophet and thus are associated by the believers to the same infallibility.